 If you don’t have a coverstich machine, the solution to a professionally looking topstitching is the twin needle.
-There are a few things to consider when you choose what needle to use, so let’s start with the basics.
+There are a few things to consider when choosing what needle to use, so let’s start with the basics.

 A twin needle is composed of two needles attached to one shaft, making it possible to sew two identical rows of stitches simultaneously.